Compiled by the Road Trip Alberta team

 Plain of Six Glaciers Trail

-The Plain of Six Glaciers Trail is rated as a moderate out-and-back trail of 14.6 kilometers, and it’s known as one of the most scenic trails near Lake Louise.
+The Plain of Six Glaciers Trail is rated as a moderate out-and-back trail of 14.6 kilometres, and it’s known as one of the most scenic trails near Lake Louise.
 Beginning with the hike to Lake Agnes and the tea house, you continue on to the ridge out to the Plain of Six Glaciers.
 With lots of potential for wildlife spotting and unbelievable views of the Rocky Mountains all around you, this is one of the top hiking trails in all of Banff National Park.

 Moraine Lake Trail (The Rockpile and Lakeshore Trail)